 If you're planning to visit the Happiest Place on Earth, "How long should I visit?" and "Which tickets should I get?" are probably your first questions ... well, right after "How do I get Disneyland discount tickets?"
 Lucky for you, we have answers!

 We know the Disneyland Resort is a great value and the ultimate in family fun.
-There is so much hoppin' at Disneyland and Disney California Adventure, and there are so many memories to be made.
+There is so much hoppenin' at Disneyland and Disney California Adventure, and there are so many memories to be made.
 But still, there are so many decisions, especially around Disneyland tickets.
-Everyone wants to pick the best ticket and the right number of days.
+Everyone wants to pick the best ticket and the right number of days for the best price.
+On top of that, you might wonder if you should get park hopper tickets and/or tickets loaded with Genie+.
 Today, we'll explore all of the options so you can decide which Disneyland discount tickets to purchase!

 How Many Days Do You Need at Disneyland?